Only He Who Experiences the Work of God Truly Believes in God

 Though many people believe in God, few understand what faith in God means, and what they must do to be after God’s heart.
 This is because, though people are familiar with the word “God” and phrases such as “the work of God,” they do not know God, much less do they know His work.
 No wonder, then, that all those who do not know God are possessed of a muddled belief.
 People do not take belief in God seriously because believing in God is too unfamiliar, too strange for them.
 In this way, they fall short of the demands of God.
 In other words, if people do not know God, do not know His work, then they are not fit for God’s use, much less can they fulfill the desire of God.
 “Belief in God” means believing that there is a God; this is the simplest concept of faith in God.
 What’s more, believing that there is a God is not the same as truly believing in God; rather, it is a kind of simple faith with strong religious overtones.
 True faith in God means experiencing the words and work of God based on a belief that God holds sovereignty over all things.
 So you shall be freed of your corrupt disposition, shall fulfill the desire of God, and shall come to know God.
 Only through such a journey can you be said to believe in God.
 Yet people often see belief in God as something very simple and frivolous.
 The belief of such people is meaningless and shall never gain the approval of God, because they tread the wrong path.
 Today, there are still those who believe in God in letters, in hollow doctrines.
 They are unaware that their belief in God has no substance, and that they are unable to gain the approval of God, and they still pray for peace and sufficient grace from God.
 We should stop and ask ourselves: Could believing in God really be the easiest thing on earth?
 Does believing in God mean nothing more than receiving much grace from God?
 Can people who believe in God but do not know Him, and believe in God yet oppose Him, really fulfill the desire of God?

 God and man cannot be spoken of as equals.
 His substance and His work are most unfathomable and incomprehensible to man.
-If God does not personally do His work and speak His words in the world of man, then man would never be able to understand the will of God, and even those who have devoted their entire life to God would be incapable of gaining His approval.
+If God does not personally do His work and speak His words in the world of man, then man would never be able to understand the will of God, and so, even those who have devoted their entire life to God would be incapable of gaining His approval.
 Without God’s work, no matter how good man’s doing, it will count for nothing, for the thoughts of God shall always be higher than the thoughts of man, and the wisdom of God is unfathomable to man.
 And so I say that those who have “seen through” God and His work are ineffectual, they are all arrogant and ignorant.
 Man should not define the work of God; moreover, man cannot define the work of God.
 In the eyes of God, man is smaller than an ant, so how can man fathom God’s work?
 Those who are constantly saying, “God does not work in this or that way” or “God is like this or that”—are they not all arrogant?
 We should all know that people, who are of the flesh, have all been corrupted by Satan.
 It is their nature to oppose God, and they are not on a parity with God, much less can they offer counsel for the work of God.
 How God guides man is the work of God Himself.
 Man should submit, and should not hold such and such a view, for man is but dust.
 Since we try to seek God, we should not superimpose our conceptions on the work of God for God’s consideration, least of all should we employ our corrupt disposition to deliberately try to oppose the work of God.
 Would that not make us antichrists?
 How could such people say that they believe in God?
 Since we believe that there is a God, and since we wish to satisfy Him and to see Him, we should seek the way of truth, and should look for a way to be compatible with God.
 We should not stand in stiff-necked opposition to God; what good could come of such actions?

 Today, God has new work.
-You may not accept these words, they may feel odd to you, but I advise you not to reveal your nature, for only those who truly hunger and thirst for righteousness before God can obtain the truth, and only those who are truly devout can be enlightened and guided by God.
+You may not accept these words, they may feel odd to you, but I advise you not to reveal your naturalness, for only those who truly hunger and thirst for righteousness before God can obtain the truth, and only those who are truly devout can be enlightened and guided by God.
 Nothing will come of seeking the truth through quarreling.
 Only by seeking calmly can we obtain results.
 When I say that “Today, God has new work,” I am referring to God’s return to flesh.
 Perhaps you do not mind these words, perhaps you despise them, or perhaps they are of great interest to you.
 Whatever the case, I hope that all those who truly yearn for the appearance of God can face this fact and give it careful consideration.
 It is best not to jump to conclusions.
 This is the way that wise people should act.

 To study such a thing is not difficult, but requires each of us to know this truth: He who is God’s incarnation shall hold the substance of God, and He who is God’s incarnation shall hold the expression of God.
 Since God becomes flesh, He shall bring forth the work He must do, and since God becomes flesh, He shall express what He is, and shall be able to bring the truth to man, bestow life upon man, and show man the way.
 Flesh that does not contain the substance of God is surely not the incarnate God; of this there is no doubt.
 To investigate whether it is God’s incarnate flesh, man must determine this from the disposition He expresses and the words He speaks.
 Which is to say, whether or not it is God’s incarnate flesh, and whether or not it is the true way, must be judged from His substance.
 And so, in determining[a] whether it is the flesh of God incarnate, the key is to pay attention to His substance (His work, His words, His disposition, and many more), rather than external appearance.
 If man sees only His external appearance, and overlooks His substance, then that shows the ignorance and naivety of man.
 External appearance does not determine substance; what’s more, the work of God has never conformed with the conceptions of man.
 Did not the outward appearance of Jesus conflict with the conceptions of man?
 Were not His appearance and dress unable to provide any clues as to His true identity?
 Was not the reason why the earliest Pharisees opposed Jesus because they merely looked at His external appearance, and did not take to heart the words that He spoke?
 It is My hope that the brothers and sisters who seek the appearance of God will not repeat the tragedy of history.
 You must not become the Pharisees of modern times and nail God to the cross again.
 You should carefully consider how to welcome the return of God, and should have a clear mind of how to be someone who submits to the truth.
 This is the responsibility of everyone who is waiting for Jesus to return with the clouds.
 We should rub our spiritual eyes, and not fall prey to the words full of flights of fancy.
 We should think about the practical work of God, and should take a look at the real side of God.
 Do not get carried away or lose yourselves in daydreams, always looking forward to the day that the Lord Jesus suddenly descends among you on a cloud to take you who have never known Him or seen Him, and do not know how to do His will.
 It is better to think upon practical matters!